nus-cs2113-AY2223S2/ip/docs/README.md

 ### Persistent Data

-Your Tasks are stored in a text file after every action, so your data (unlike Ayame herself) is never lost!
+Your Tasks are stored in a text file after every action, so your data is never lost!

 ### Filter easily!

-NakiriAyame filters and returns your Tasks by any keyword in O(1)!
-(Trust me, I got A+ in CS2040C)
+NakiriAyame filters and returns your Tasks by any keyword!

 ### Ascii Art of Nakiri Ayame!